-5.3 GHz 1 Core vs 3.3 GHz 2 Cores
+5.0 GHz 1 Core vs 3.3 GHz 2 Cores

-When you use 2 Cores with 3.3 GHz to run PHP, PHP can only run as fast as 3.3 GHz.
+When you use 2 cores with 3.3 GHz to run PHP, PHP can only run as fast as 3.3 GHz.
 It cannot run at 2x 3.3 GHz speed.

 PassMark is the widely used, de facto benchmark for measuring CPU performance.

 What If You Want to Run Two PHP Processes?
 Will It Run Faster on 2 Cores?